 Description: Swivel luxury GSM mobile from 2008

 The Aura brought to their swivel luxury fashion phone an excellence of materials and construction.
 It had a stainless steel housing, assisted opening blade mechanism with carbon-carbide coated gears, a circular sapphire screen and chemically engraved textures.
 The swivel mechanism gears are visible through clear back window, an idea no doubt borrowed from the luxury watch makers.
 The launch price was approximately €1,420 (UK£1,200, over US$2000).

 Unlike the Razr before it that began it life prices as a luxury mobile and then brought within reach of a larger market, Motorola never thought to bring the price point down sufficiently.
 In fact Motorola did the exact opposite.
 Two Aura special editions styled by luxury designer Alexander Amosu were announced at Mobile World Congress 2009: Diamoniqe Edition with 90 diamonds around the circular display and Gold Edition with 24-carat gold-plated housing.
-The release later that year of the Aura Diamond Edition with only 34 diamonds and 18 carat gold plating was not going to get it into the ballpark of competing with the Nokia 8800 on popularity.
-It therefore remained a very high end luxury premium products.
+The release later that year of the Aura Diamond Edition with only 34 diamonds and 18 carat gold plating was a strange marketing move.
+The Aura deserved to be enjoyed by a wider number of customers but remained a very high end luxury premium product.

 7. Siemens Collection

 Everybody has heard of Siemens the largest industrial manufacturing conglomerate in Europe.
 Few would associate the name with design and fashion.
 Yet for a period Siemens were widely recognised as one of the pioneers and leaders in mobile fashion phones and particularly “wearable” phones.
 It was their Xelibri series that won for them this recognition.

 This series of four phones had a Star Trek theme.
 They were designed by the in-house Siemens design team.
 The Xelibri division was headed by George Applin.

 Description: GSM fashion phone from 2003